rustindia/Rust-for-undergrads/README.md

 Aim: Encouraging undergrads to re-write *C/C++ questions in their academics, job interview and programming practice problems* into Rust language.

 Goals: To make it easy for undergrads to start programming in Rust.
-Evangelizing universities/schools to replace Rust in place of C/C++.
+To advocate universities/schools to use Rust for beginner courses(like example C/C++ is used) and courses like operating systems.

 Level: Beginner/Intermediate